Affordable Connectivity Program

 - Participates in one of several Tribal specific programs: Bureau of Indian Affairs General Assistance, Tribal Head Start (only households meeting the relevant income qualifying standard), Tribal Temporary Assistance for Needy Families (Tribal TANF), Food Distribution Program on Indian Reservations;

 - Received a federal Pell Grant in the current award year;

-- Received approval for benefits under the free and reduced-price school lunch program or the school breakfast program, including through the USDA Community Eligibility Provision, in the 2019-2020 or 2020-2021 school year.
+- Received approval for benefits under the free and reduced-price school lunch program or the school breakfast program, including through the USDA Community Eligibility Provision, in the 2019-2020 or 2020-2021 or 2021-2022 school year.

 Only one monthly service discount is allowed per household.
 Program rules acknowledge there may be more than one eligible household residing at the same address.

 Any member of your household can make your household eligible.
 For example, if your child or dependent participates in the Free and Reduced-Price School Lunch Program, your household qualifies for the Affordable Accountability Program.

 If You Already Receive Lifeline Benefits

 Lifeline is a program to help make communications services more affordable for low-income consumers.
 If you currently receive Lifeline benefits, you automatically qualify for the Affordable Accountability Program, and you can receive both benefits at the same time.
 You can apply your Affordable Accountability Program and your Lifeline benefit to the same or separate services.
 Talk to your broadband provider to learn how to start receiving ACP Program discounts.

 If Your Household Income Is a Certain Amount